About

 Why is my local authority exporting recycling?

-How do I find out what I can recycle in my area?
+How may I find out what I can recycle in my area?

-Visit www.walesrecycles.org.uk/local-recycling to find out what you can recycle in your area.
+Visit Wales Recycles' Recycling Locator to find out what you can and can't recycle in your area.

 I thought my recycling was sent abroad; why do you say it stays in Wales?

 My Recycling Wales includes all the available information.
 Sometimes local authorities will sell recycling to a company in Wales, which then exports it.
 In some cases the information about what happens once it’s been sold within Wales is not available.
-In these cases the last known destination, i.e. Wales, is noted.
-Where information is available to show recycling is exported this is included, with the ultimate destination marked as ‘unknown’ when the country isn’t known.
+In these cases, the last known destination, that is, Wales, is noted.
+Where information is available to show recycling is exported, this is included, with the ultimate destination marked as ‘unknown’ when the country isn’t known.

-Why does the chart show recycling going to China when China has a ban on importing recycling?
+Why does the chart show recycling going to China when that country has a ban on importing recycling?

 What’s the difference between the linear and logarithmic charts?
 Why are they so different?